Meg Mac

-Megan McInerney, known by her stage name Meg Mac, is an Australian singer-songwriter and musician.
+Megan McInerney (born 1990), known by her stage name Meg Mac, is an Australian singer-songwriter and musician.
 She signed to littleBIGMAN Records in 2014, locally, and 300 Entertainment in the United States.

 Early life and education

-Megan McInerney was born in Sydney, New South Wales.
+Megan McInerney was born in Sydney, New South Wales, in 1990.
+Her father Gary was a pilot, while her mother Gladys worked in the clothing industry.
+Megan is the middle child of five (three sisters and one brother).

 She went to school at the McDonald Performing Arts College in Sydney.

 She began a degree in digital media but soon quit this after she moved to Perth, Western Australia, to study music at the Western Australian Academy of Performing Arts.
 After completing her degree, she recorded "Known Better" and submitted it to Triple J Unearthed.
 After deciding to move to Melbourne, Victoria, she headed east on a road trip with a carload of friends.
 As they were approaching Melbourne, she discovered that Triple J, a national radio station, was planning to play her song that evening.

 Musical career

 2013–2017: Career beginnings and Low Blows

 The initial exposure to Triple J catapulted Mac's musical career.
 She was the Unearthed Featured Artist of the Week in 2013 and Unearthed Artist of the Year in 2014.

 In July 2014, Mac announced her first national headline tour to promote her debut extended play, MegMac, which was issued on 12 September that year on littleBIGMAN Records.
 On Triple J, the national youth radio station, she was announced as their "Unearthed Artist of 2014", while Marie Claire Australia chose her as an "Artist to Watch" for 2015 and she received a nomination for Rolling Stone Australias "Best New Talent" Award.

 She was reviewed by The New York Times, BuzzFeed, and Daytrotter.
 Mac toured supporting Clean Bandit.

 On 15 August 2015, Mac achieved her first top 50 chart appearance with "Never Be", which entered the ARIA Singles Chart at No. 39.
 It out-peaked her first top 100 single, "Roll Up Your Sleeves", which had reached No. 80 in August 2014.
 At the ARIA Music Awards of 2015 she was nominated for Best Female Artist for MEGMAC and Breakthrough Artist for "Never Be".
 On 26 January 2016, "Never Be" made it to No.11 on the Triple J Hottest 100.